-To accommodate changing needs and fiscal realities, modifications to retirement plan designs and financing structures have a history in state and local government retirement plans.
+To accommodate changing needs and fiscal landscapes, modifications to retirement plan designs and financing structures have a history in state and local government retirement plans.
 Since 2009, every state has made meaningful changes to their pension plan benefit structures, financing arrangements, or both.
+Many states have made such changes more than once.
 These changes are tracked and compiled by NASRA staff; these compilations are accessible on the right-hand side of this page.
 A key factor in evaluating changes is the extent to which they retain the core elements known to best meet human resource and retirement policy objectives of state and local governments: mandatory participation, shared financing, pooled investments, benefit adequacy, and lifetime benefit payouts.

 Effects of Pension Plan Changes on Retirement Security, NASRA and the Center for State and Local Government Excellence, April 2014

 Resolution 2016-01, Guiding Principles for Retirement Security and Plan Sustainability

 NCSL Pensions, including pension legislation database, enacted legislation, and more (search for legislative action by state, year, and topic)

 Public Pension Reform and the 49th Parallel: Lessons from Canada for the U.S., Clive Lipshitz and Ingo Walter, August 2020

 State and Local Pension Reform Since the Financial Crisis, Center for Retirement Research, January 2017

 Recent Changes in Pension Benefits for State and Local Workers Not Covered by Social Security, Urban Institute, November 2019

 Making Informed Changes to Public Sector Pension Plans, National League of Cities, March 2017

 Comparative Study of Major Public Employee Retirement Systems, Wisconsin Legislative Council, February 2019